 If you intend to run the pipe-work vertically behind the appliance, it will be necessary to use the rear spacer kit (part code 435).
 It will also be necessary to adjust the pitch of the fixing jig to compensate for the increase in the depth of the appliance.
+The appliance is supplied with a fixing jig that

 The appliance is supplied with a fixing jig that includes service valves (fig. 14).
 The service valves are of the compression type.
-The accessories pack contains sealing washers etc, for use with the service valves.
+The accessories pack contains sealing washers etc., for use with the service valves.
 When connecting pipe work to the valves, tighten the compression end first then insert the sealing washers before tightening the valve to the appliance.